Adult Learn-to-Play Analysis

 What I took away from this project

-- The 46% drop-off rate is not just a number.
+• The 46% drop-off rate is not just a number.
 It is a program design signal.
 The fact that 40% of all participants eventually reach Hockey League tells you the interest is there.
 The problem is that nothing is guiding them toward it at the moment they finish LTP.
-That insight came from looking at the sequence data, not just the retention rate.
+That insight came from the sequence data, not just the retention rate.
+The steepest fall-off in Hockey League participation happens between the first and second post-LTP program, not at the very start, which changes where you target the intervention.

 Tools and Skills